vannizhang/wildfire-viz-app/README.md

+## This app has been retired.
+Please use the [Wildfire Aware App](https://livingatlas.arcgis.com/wildfireaware/) developed by the Living Atlas team instead.

 ## Wildfire Viz App

 This app presents active wildfires in the United States.
 The source for the locations is Integrated Reporting of Wildland-Fire Information (IRWIN) location database along with the polygon perimeters from the National Interagency Fire Center (NIFC).
 Both layers update every 15 minutes. .